THIS EVENT HAS BEEN CANCELLED

 Wait list and Refunds

 For those foolish enough, we will have a wait list for the event.
 For those smart enough to reconsider running the race, we will allow you to drop out.
-We will offer a refund but only after you are assessed a $30 cancellation fee.
+The money goes to Ruffner so no refunds you cheapskates.

 Pacers and Drop Bags

 Pacers are not allowed.
 If you need a pacer, catch the runner in front of you.
 Drop bags will be held at the start/finish line.
-Items that you may want to bring include but are not limited to: socks, shoes, headlamp batteries, salt pills, machete, towels, coyote repellent, bandages, teddy bear and lubricant.
+Items that you may want to bring include but are not limited to: socks, shoes, headlamp batteries, a note pad and pen, salt pills, machete, towels, coyote repellent, bandages, teddy bear and lubricant. (note, please don't actually bring a machete)